mieur/quantum_computing/README.md

 # Quantum Computing

-Repository of codes, articles, and ebook for quantum computing
+Repository of codes, articles, and ebooks for quantum computing